 3 units; A. Lin, N. Ismail, D. Lin

 Introduction to the occurrence and behavior of trace organic compounds in the environment and focus on research approaches to investigate these compounds.
 Principles of analytical techniques and experimental approaches to detect and monitor trace organic contaminants in the environment will be examined.
 Students will critically review published original research and prepare an original research project proposal.
-CHEM 33 or equivalent organic chemistry required.
+CHEM 33 or equivalent organic chemistry recommended.
 Open to undergraduates (juniors and seniors only) as CEE 176S.
 Letter grading only.
+More info...

 CEE 277L Smart Cities & Communities

 2-3 units; P. Williams

 The role of information technology (IT) in enabling mankind to improve the operations and sustainability of cities and communities.
 Review of what a "smarter" city or community might be, the role of IT in enabling them to become "smarter" (including what IT cannot achieve).
 Case studies on water, energy, transportation urban design and resilience.
 Additional project required for 3-unit credit option.
 Open to Summer College students and undergraduates (freshmen, sophomores, juniors and seniors) as CEE 177L.
 More info...

 CEE 279S Seminar: Issues in Environmental Engineering, Science & Sustainability